linroger/Wealth-of-Nations/Financial Instruments/Financial Derivatives and Quantitative Methods/Risk Preferences.md

 ## 5 Stochastic Dominance

-First-order stochastic dominance: To examine stochastic dominance of two investments we look at the cumulative probability distribution functions
+First-order stochastic dominance: To examine stochastic dominance of two investments we look at the cumulative [[Lecture 1- Probability Distributions of Returns|probability distribution]] functions

 Thus if two investments $X$ and $Y$ have cumulative distribution functions $F$ and $G$ respectively we say that $X$ first-order stochastically dominates. $Y$ if